ekaone/posts-prasetia-me/src/content/blog/how-to-build-wabio-generator-with-ai.md

 ![AstroPaper v4](https://raw.githubusercontent.com/ekaone/assets/main/og-images/posts/bios-generator.png)

 Side project a Whatsapp bio generator by OpenAI gpt-3.5-turbo.
-The code is written in Typescript and uses OpenAI's GPT-3 to generate the bio.
+The code is written in on top of NextJS framework and uses OpenAI's GPT-3 to generate the bio, this side project similiar to [this app](https://www.prasetia.me/posts/bio-generator-with-ai/).

+You only need enter personal description, select the social media target and the AI will generate a bio for you.
+The bio will be generated based on the input you provided.

 ## what is OpenAI